 I believe that, fundamentally, we don’t want to talk about it.
 Some of us like to rant about it, for sure, but if the rest of us actually talked about it calmly and rationally we would steal their spotlight.
 And really, it would be uncomfortable.
 Americans aren’t used to being uncomfortable and are, therefore, bad at it.
 We will go to any lengths — even selling our own liberty — to avoid it.

 When Bill Clinton raised this topic, I went out on a limb.
-I opened myself to the inevitable vitriol and wrote about race (and gender and ethnicity and class) from a middle-aged white guy’s perspective.
+I opened myself to the inevitable vitriol and wrote about race (and gender and ethnicity and class which, in modern America, are so entangled with race as to be practically inseparable from it) from a middle-aged white guy’s perspective.

 Since those essays remain pretty much unread and are still pertinent, here are links to them in the archive: